Location: All talks will be at the Cabral Auditorium in the John D. O’Bryant building, 1st floor (40 Leon Street)

 - Harrison Specht: Design of single-cell proteomics experiments

 - Edward Emmott: Sample preparation for single-cell MS analysis

 - Coffee Break 4pm — 4:30pm

-- Gray Huffman and Harrison Specht: Optimizing LC-MS/MS analysis with DO-MS
+- Gray Huffman: Optimizing LC-MS/MS analysis with DO-MS

 - Nikolai Slavov: Data integration and analysis.
 Standards for benchmarking quantification.

 - Registration and breakfast at 8:30am — 9am